rotaryden/jassino/README.md

 # Jassino

-Very light, fast and well unit-tested object orientation in Javascript gives the nearly prototype-native performance on instantiation.
+Very light, fast and well unit-tested object orientation in Javascript

+Gives the nearly prototype-native performance on instantiation.

 ## Features